 Tactics for Introducing Parents and Caregivers to Beanstack

 In-person, back-to-school events are the perfect opportunity to introduce parents and caregivers to Beanstack and invite them to join the conversation regarding their student’s reading journey.
-Teachers and librarians might consider sharing a brief introduction to Beanstack during open house or in a welcome-back newsletter.
+Teachers and librarians might consider sharing a brief introduction to Beanstack during an open house or in a welcome-back newsletter.
 Be sure to highlight all the benefits Beanstack provides students when used consistently, and include any upcoming reading challenges your school will be running.
 Additionally, if your local library uses Beanstack, you can team up to advocate for the community’s support in establishing a strong reading culture.
 Below, we’ve generated a complete list of ideas for you to consider.

 Create a "Meet Beanstack" Station